 Today is World Suicide Prevention Day and as somebody who will always be a person left behind it's a day that's very important to me.
 I wasn't able to prevent Simon's suicide and I'll never know if I could have helped because he never reached out to me.
 Would he have heard my words anyway?
 Really heard them?
 I know from his suicide note that he couldn't bear the pain any longer and that he was afraid of living more than he feared dying.
 He wanted peace.

-I wish I could have told him that if he could just hang on then it would get better.
+I wish I could have told him that if he could just hang on then it could get better.
 And I wish he could have seen himself as I saw him.
 I think he felt a failure, he was addicted to heroin and had a prison record.
 I saw much more than that though.
 He was so gentle, so softly spoken and kind.
 After he died his friends told me how he always had time to listen to their problems.
 I loved seeing him around animals, he lit up in their presence.
 My daughters loved him too, he wasn't around much sadly - too busy battling his demons - but when he did visit they had so much fun.
 He would have made a wonderful dad had things been different.
 I have such special memories too, I was the eldest and he made me a sister.
 I had (I hate that I have to use the past tense here) two brothers and don't remember ever wishing I had another sister.
 We had so much fun growing up.
 Arguments and fights too of course, Simon was the hot headed one out of us and my other brother Robin loved to tease him, but we were so close in age (only three and a half years between oldest and youngest) and we played with each other often.
-I particularly recall the volcano game we invented in our back garden that we played for weeks, it was an obstacle course we set up really but we pretended we were in the depths of a volcano.
+I particularly recall the volcano game we invented in our back garden that we played for weeks, it was an obstacle course we set up really but we pretended we were in the depths of a volcano..

 I recall waving him off at the train station when he was leaving to go travelling around Europe with his girlfriend, choking back the tears as he left...maybe I should have let him see those tears?